Alejogb1/job-board/blog-data/how-can-i-skip-tls-cert-checks-for-crictl-while-pulling-from-private-repos.md

 id: "how-can-i-skip-tls-cert-checks-for-crictl-while-pulling-from-private-repos"
 ---

-Alright, let's tackle this.
+, .
 The situation you’re describing—needing to bypass TLS certificate verification when using `crictl` to pull images from a private registry—is a scenario I’ve certainly bumped into a few times, and it can be quite frustrating if you're not sure how to navigate it.
 Let me walk you through the options, drawing from some hands-on experience.

 It’s important to understand why this problem occurs.
 Typically, when `crictl` (or any container runtime client) communicates with a registry, it establishes a secure TLS connection.
 This connection is verified using certificates issued by trusted certificate authorities (CAs).
 However, private registries often use self-signed certificates or certificates signed by a private CA. Unless the system running `crictl` trusts this private CA, certificate verification will fail.
-Skipping the verification entirely is definitely *not* a recommended practice in a production setting, as it introduces significant security risks, but during development or in a controlled environment, it might be a necessary evil.
+Skipping the verification entirely is definitely _not_ a recommended practice in a production setting, as it introduces significant security risks, but during development or in a controlled environment, it might be a necessary evil.

 I've seen this happen most frequently when setting up local development environments, or when a testing environment requires pulling from an internal registry that's still using a self-signed certificate.
 For the sake of this discussion, let's assume you understand the risks, and I'll approach the problem with that perspective.